 - Make sure to warm-up well before doing diamond push ups.
 The unique type of pressure this movement puts on your elbows and wrists can lead to discomfort and pain, so you should warm them up well.
 (1)

 - Due to their difficulty and advanced fitness level, you should do diamond push ups as the first exercise in any tricep workout.
-If you leave them for later into the workout, your arms will likely be too tired and stop you from doing any quality sets.
+If you leave them for later into the workout, your arms will likely be too tired and prevent you from doing any quality sets.

 - Reardin, R. (2020, September 22).
 How to do push-ups properly.
 Best Health.